RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0` and maximum value is `8`
     - Default is `1`
 * `scrollFadeIn` - type: BOOLEAN
     - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
-This animation is only applied to images and not to actual videos, so if no image metadata has been defined then this property has no effect.
-For this to work correctly the `delay` property also needs to be set.
     - Default is `false`
 * `brightness` - type: FLOAT
     - Controls the relative level of brightness.
 This affects both the static image and the video stream.
 This is intended primarily for fine adjustments, for example if a color shift has been applied which may have lowered the overall brightness of the image/video.